cchitsiang/awesome-stars/README.md

 - [nearform/initium-platform](https://github.com/nearform/initium-platform) - A set of Kubernetes add-ons with optimal configuration and test coverage to create a day zero platform for your code
 - [Melkeydev/go-blueprint](https://github.com/Melkeydev/go-blueprint) - Go-blueprint allows users to spin up a quick Go project using a popular framework
 - [kapetacom/portpilot](https://github.com/kapetacom/portpilot) - Forward all your ports
-- [fleetdm/fleet](https://github.com/fleetdm/fleet) - Open-source platform for IT and security teams with thousands of computers.
+- [fleetdm/fleet](https://github.com/fleetdm/fleet) - Open-source platform for IT, security, and infrastructure teams.
 (Linux, macOS, Windows, Chromebooks, AWS, Google Cloud, Azure, data center, containers, IoT)
 - [keyval-dev/odigos](https://github.com/keyval-dev/odigos) - Distributed tracing without code changes. 🚀 Instantly monitor any application using OpenTelemetry and eBPF
 - [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-nati
 - [appleboy/CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4, gpt-3.5-turbo model) and automatically installs a git prepare-commit-msg hook.